oswen138/galactic-calc/README.md

 2. Use code compiler of your choice to view files.
 3. Access main website via index.html.
 4. Html file viewable on your browser of choice.
-5. Use files as is or customize with your own code input
+5. Use files as is or customize with your own code input.
+6. Run npm install to install dependencies to your environment.
+7. Check passing of tests with the tool Jest by using npm run test command.

 ## Known Bugs
 * No known bugs at this time.